Like it or not, winter is here.

 Ensure each vehicle has a foam brush or non-abrasive snow broom that drivers can use to brush snow away.
 Instruct drivers to allow time to remove snow and ice from their vehicles and provide them with a simple list of steps:

 Foggy windows cause major visibility problems in cold or wet weather.
 Ensure your car's heater and defroster are working correctly to maintain clear visibility.
-Running the heat and the air conditioner at the same time with fresh (not recirculated) air will defog windows fast.
+Running the heat and the air conditioner simultaneously with fresh (not recirculated) air will defog windows quickly.
 But this can be uncomfortable for drivers in the middle of winter.

-Another solution is to encourage drivers to start their vehicles 10-15 minutes in advance of driving.
-During that time, they can run the heat defroster on full blast, which will work to defog windows.
+Another solution is to encourage drivers to start their vehicles 10-15 minutes before driving.
+During that time, they can run the heat defroster on full blast, which will help defog the windows.

 A final option is to provide drivers with anti-fog spray.
 This will help prevent the windows from fogging up in the first place.

-Road salt, snow, and moisture can cause rust on a car, which ages the vehicle’s body prematurely.
-Ensure vehicles get to the car wash regularly so they stay looking great for longer.
+Road salt, snow, and moisture can cause rust on a car, prematurely aging the vehicle’s body.
+Ensure vehicles visit the car wash regularly to maintain their appearance for longer.